 During these uncertain times, we have come to find a "new normal" in various aspects of life.
 One major change the global workforce is coming to terms with is working from home.
 Many folks will not undertake the daily commute like we won’t.
 Instead, we are settling into home offices and doing our days’ work from our own homes.

 Working from home?
 That's fantastic!
 You can have your morning coffee in peace, chat with your family over lunch, and maybe even get a few chores done before dinner.
 You are in control of your hours—there's no official dress code to worry about, and you don't have to rely on public transportation.

 Sure, it has its setbacks too, like the fact that sometimes you'll want to bake all day when it's snowing outside (yes, we know how tempting it is).
 But for the most part, being able to do remote work is a wonderful thing.

 Here are some tips for making working from home easier:

-While working remotely you must have boundaries to maintain the productivity same as office time.
-Priorities your work and complete accordingly.
+While working remotely, you must have boundaries to maintain productivity, as you would in the office.
+Prioritize your work and complete it accordingly.

-This one is down to how you manage your working hour; some people may prefer to list out all the tasks they need to do throughout the day and complete according to the priorities others might like to outline what they need to do and assigning time throughout the day to each.
+This is determined by how you manage your working hours; some people prefer to list out all of the tasks they need to complete throughout the day and complete them in priority order; others prefer to outline what they need to do and allocate time to each throughout the day.

-Ensuring that regardless of where you or your employees work everything completed is logged correctly for billing, payroll, and project tracking purposes.
+Ensure that, regardless of where you are or your employees work, everything completed is logged correctly for billing, payroll, and project tracking purposes.

-See Time Champ in action!
-Watch our on-demand demo webinar
+Check out Time Champ in action!
+Watch our on-demand demo webinar.

 NO CREDIT CARD REQUIRED.